This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Lemon Cranberry Scones: Replace the orange zest and juice with lemon for a bright, tangy citrus flavor.
+- Lemon Cranberry Scones: Replace the orange zest and juice with lemon for a bright, tangy flavor.

 How To Make Cranberry Orange Scones